JMorado/ParaMol/docs/source/Examples/Example_7/Example_7.rst

 Mapping of different topologies
 ##################################

-The mapping.

 ParaMol is able to parametrize multiple systems at the same time.
-Even though this is possible to do
+Even though this is possible to do without applying any symmetry constraint, in the context of force field development it is often desirable to derive the parameters for a given term type and for a set of molecules.

-In this example we are going to use ParaMol's torsional scan Task (:obj:`ParaMol.Tasks.torsions_scan.TorsionScan`) to parametrize a torsion of the norfloxacin analog represented above.
+Therefore, in this example we are going to concomitantly optimize the barrier height of the dihedral type hc-c3-c3-hc for ethane and propane.

-First of all, we are going to symmetrize the ParaMol Force Field so that it respects atom-type symmetries and write it to a file in order to choose what torsions we want to parametrize.
+**NOTE:** When optimizing more than once system at once, the mapping of the symmetry groups of different systems has to be performed manually so that there is a one-to-one correspondence between symmetry group and term type.
+The automatic mapping of symmetries for different systems is a feature that will likely be implemented in future ParaMol versions.

+The first step is to write out the ParaMol Force Field files so that the correct symmetries are set, which can be done using the following code:

 .. literalinclude:: ../../../../Examples/Example_7/example_7_write_ff.py